SurrealArray/POSIX-Threads/README.txt

 List of extra features:
 	Prints both user and OS made thread IDs.

-List of all known deficiencies or bugs:
-	None

 Lessons learned:
 	Learned how to create and manage multiple threads and using the semaphore to control this.
 Learned the basics of POSIX threads programming in C/C++.